SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     of postfix-expression as one of its possible expansions.
     Removing one of these names would simplify the basic/primary/postfix naming situation.

+..
+Note: One reason for breaking primary expressions out of postfix expressions is for exposition -- it makes it easier to organize the prose surrounding the production rules.

 Postfix Expressions